remunds/data-offloading-box/README.md

 ### Add new Routes

 Modify `app.js` as you wish.
-Be aware that all data that should be transfered to the Back-End has to be chunked via [gridFS](https://www.npmjs.com/package/mongoose-gridfs) first!
+Be aware that all data that should be transferred to the backend has to be chunked via [gridFS](https://www.npmjs.com/package/mongoose-gridfs) first!

 For example: